 The chief appraiser must give taxing units a list of taxable properties that the chief appraiser knows about, but that are not included on the certified appraisal roll or in the certified estimate.
 These properties are not on the list of properties that are still under protest.27 The taxing unit adds the value of properties known, but not appraised for the current year.

 For real property, new value includes additions to existing improvements (such as a garage) or new separate structures added to a property containing existing improvements (such as a company expansion) made after Jan.
-1 of the prior tax year.
-28 Only the value of the individual new improvement is new value.
+1 of the prior tax year.31 Only the value of the individual new improvement is new value.
 The increased value on any existing structures is not new value.

 For personal property, new value includes only the personal property that is located in a new improvement and that entered the taxing unit after Jan.
 1 of the prior tax year.
-29
+32

 The voter-approval tax rate is a calculated maximum rate allowed by law without voter approval.
-The calculation splits the tax rate into two separate components - a maintenance and operations (M&O) rate and a debt service rate.
-36 M&O includes such things as salaries, utilities and day-to-day operations.
-Debt service covers the interest and principal on bonds and other debt secured by property tax revenues.
-37 The rollback tax rate is the sum of M&O and debt service rates.
-38 In most cases, the rollback tax rate exceeds the effective tax rate, but occasionally decreases in a taxing unit's debt service will cause the effective tax rate to be higher than the rollback tax rate.M&O Rate
+The calculation splits the voter-approval tax rate into two separate components - a no-new-revenue M&O rate and a debt service rate.37 M&O includes such things as salaries, utilities and day-to-day operations.
+Debt service covers the interest and principal on bonds and other debt secured by property tax revenues.38 The voter-approval tax rate is the sum of no-new-revenue M&O and debt service rates, plus the unused increment rate, if applicable.39

 County Criminal Justice Mandate

 The county auditor certifies the amount, based on information provided by the county sheriff, minus any amount received from the state for reimbursement.
-If the amount is the same or less, the county does not adjust the M&O rate.
+If the amount is the same or less, the county does not adjust the no-new-revenue M&O rate.
 The county continues to use the same 12-month period in subsequent years.

 For more information on this mandate, contact the Texas Commission on Jail Standards.